Finally, go where you’ve always feared to tread at the gym with these four tips.

 This has a number of benefits, not least the ability to keep your session interesting – and without even realising it you are doing circuit training.
 It also means your gym membership won’t be money down the drain.

-Neil Gibson, Director of Sport, Performance and Health, Heriot-Watt University This article is republished from The Conversation under a Creative Commons license.
+Neil Gibson is the director of sport, performance and health at Heriot-Watt University in Edinburgh in the United Kingdom.
+This article is republished from The Conversation under a Creative Commons license.
 Read the original article.